Last Updated: March 26, 2026

 Male vs. Female

 Sexing payara is extremely difficult, and there are no reliable visual differences between males and females in aquarium conditions.
-In mature wild specimens, females tend to be slightly larger and heavier-bodied than males, particularly when carrying eggs.
+In mature wild specimens, females are slightly larger and heavier-bodied than males, particularly when carrying eggs.
 However, since payara rarely reach full maturity in captivity and breeding has not been achieved in home aquaria, distinguishing the sexes is essentially a non-issue for hobbyists.

 Average Size & Lifespan